 The Recording (Remote)

 You’ll likely be recording your LinkedIn Learning courses remotely, thanks to COVID-19.
+While on-site recording has resumed, it doesn’t mean all authors will be offered the option, and for safety reasons, you may elect to record at home.
 This means that LinkedIn will mail you a recording kit, and you will record your screen and audio on your own.
 The post-production team will then take your footages and create the course.

 You’ll likely set a deadline, record your lessons, upload them, and then mail back the recording kit.
-You’ll have to be self-paced, and find a way to record without distractions or a lot of sound, so this might be easier said than done, especially now that your whole family and all your apartment neighbors are home.
+You’ll have to be self-paced, and find a way to record without distractions or a lot of background noise, so this might be easier said than done, especially now that your whole family and all your apartment neighbors are home.
+Construction and leaf-blowers seem to happen conveniently on the day you decide to record, too! ?

 Once you’re done with the recording, the post-production team will create the final version of the course.
 There may be some back and forth if the QA team finds something, but mostly, I haven’t had many issues after I completed recording!